 No one wants a stressful holiday, but I assure you that taking advantage of this family time to begin talking with your parents about their future will save all of you many headaches and heartaches moving forward.
 Click here for my free guide, “Talking to Your Aging Parents”, where I walk you through the specific issues you must consider to maximize your aging parents’ safety and well-being.
 I pray that you and your family enjoy a holiday season filled with peace, joy, fellowship, amazing food, and most of all, love.

 Have you joined the Your GPS Doc Family?
-If not, please click here to receive notifications about new content as well as useful guides and additional resources only available to Your GPS Doc subscribers.
+If not, please click here to receive notifications about new content, products and services as well as useful guides and additional resources only available to Your GPS Doc subscribers.